Sensirion/ControlCenterManual/docs/README.md

 The ControlCenter package for Ubuntu comes with a ready to run application.
 Simply extract the contents of the compressed folder after download and double click on the ControlCenter executable.

+> [!NOTE]
+>
+> - To have access on the Serial devices over USB, the Ubuntu user needs to be added in the Dialout group.
+An example command is: _sudo adduser name_of_user dialout_
+>
-Please note that for Ubuntu Linux 22.04 and ControlCenter and DataViewer version 1.35.x you need to install following linux packages: _apt install libqt6quickwidgets6 libqt6uitools6_
+> - For Ubuntu Linux 22.04 and ControlCenter and DataViewer version 1.35.x you need to install following linux packages: _apt install libqt6quickwidgets6 libqt6uitools6_

 ## Connecting a Sensor Evaluation Kit